MENU

 Use and Management

 These azaleas are rather straggly and upright when very young but will spread out, the large, dark green leaves causing the branches to gently cascade down to the ground.
-A single specimen should be allowed at least four to five feet of spread to develop into its natural form.
+A single specimen should be allowed at least 4 to 5 feet of spread to develop into its natural form.

 Rich, moist, acidic soil in light shade, receiving some direct sun, protected from harsh winds, is an ideal location for pink pinxter azaleas.
 Azaleas grow best in filtered shade from tall trees.
 Plants are very sensitive to dry soil, and the soil should drain freely.
 A thick mulch (3 inches deep) is recommended to help ensure adequate root growth.
 Roots are located in the top several inches, even in sandy, well-drained soil.